-- it is established for charitable purposes only, - its income is applied for charitable purposes only, and - before applying for authorisation- - if it is a body established in the State, it has been granted charitable tax exemption in respect of its income under section 207 TCA3 for a period of at least 2 years, or - if it is a body established in an EEA state (other than Ireland) or an EFTA state, it received a notice of determination from Revenue under section 208A TCA at least two years prior to the date of the application.
+- it is established for charitable purposes only, - its income is applied for charitable purposes only, and - before applying for authorisation- - if it is a body established in the State, it has been granted charitable tax exemption in respect of its income under section 207 TCA for a period of at least 2 years, or - if it is a body established in a European Economic Area (EEA) state other than Ireland, an European Free Trade Area (EFTA) state, or the United Kingdom, it received a notice of determination from Revenue under section 208A TCA at least two years prior to the date of the application.

-3 Please refer to Tax and Duty Manual Part 07-01-06 for further information on the charitable tax exemption.
+&lt;sup>3 Please refer to Tax and Duty Manual Part 07-01-06 for further information on the charitable tax exemption.

-If a charity or charities undergo a process of restructuring or amalgamation and each restructured or amalgamated body has held an authorisation to operate the charitable donations scheme for not less than two years prior to the date of the initiation of the process of re-organisation, and the winding up and distribution of all of the assets of each restructured or amalgamated body has been completed, then the successor body shall be deemed to comply with the requirement to have held the exemption under section 207 TCA for a period of two years.
-This is provided for in section 72 Finance Act 2020 which amends Schedule 26A TCA.
+If a charity or charities undergo a process of re-organisation or amalgamation and each re-organised or amalgamated body has held an authorisation to operate the charitable donations scheme for not less than two years prior to the date of the initiation of the process of re-organisation or amalgamation, and the winding up and distribution of all of the assets of each restructured or amalgamated body has been completed, then the successor body shall be deemed to comply with the requirement to have held the exemption under section 207 TCA for a period of two years.